 PRK (photorefractive keratectomy) is the same laser procedure as LASIK.
 It differs, however, in how the cornea is prepared for the laser treatment.
 With PRK, there is no creation of a flap and the surface cells are removed and the laser is applied.
 With LASIK, a corneal flap is created by a microkeratome or a femtosecond laser such as IntraLase®.

-Today, PRK is commonly referred to as"surface ablation," meaning a laser procedure that is applied to the surface of the cornea.
+Today, PRK is commonly referred to as "surface ablation", meaning a laser procedure that is applied to the surface of the cornea.
 There are two main surface ablation techniques available which differ in the way the corneal epithelium is managed, LASEK and epi-LASIK.
 Our staff will work with you directly to decide which procedure is best for your individual needs.
 This is achieved through a discussion during a patient consultation with the top-rated ophthalmologists in Saskatchewan.

 In certain situations, PRK is a more suitable treatment option than LASIK.